MaksimilianTsenkman/MobDev2022/README.md

 The initial idea was to create a WiFi Heatmap and Eduard spent a lot of time trying to implement it, but realised that this is too complicated.

 ## OWASP
-"MSTG-STORAGE-2 - No sensitive data should be stored outside of the app container or system credential storage facilities."
+#### "MSTG-STORAGE-2 - No sensitive data should be stored outside of the app container or system credential storage facilities."
-PASSED
+PASSED.
 Data is stored localy using RoomDB

-"MSTG-STORAGE-3 - No sensitive data is written to application logs."
+#### "MSTG-STORAGE-3 - No sensitive data is written to application logs."
-NOT PASSED
+NOT PASSED.
 Some of our logs contain sensitive informaton as it was used for testing the app during the development.

-"MSTG-PLATFORM-1 - The app only requests the minimum set of permissions necessary" PASSED
+#### "MSTG-PLATFORM-1 - The app only requests the minimum set of permissions necessary"
+PASSED.
 We only ask for notification permission.

-"MSTG-PLATFORM-3 - The app does not export sensitive functionality via custom URL schemes, unless these mechanisms are properly protected."
+#### "MSTG-PLATFORM-3 - The app does not export sensitive functionality via custom URL schemes, unless these mechanisms are properly protected."
-PASSED
+PASSED.
 We do not use URLs.

 ## Who did what